 It’s a very common misconception that cholesterol is generally bad and high levels are always cause for serious concern.
-But what if I told you that there is a type of cholesterol that’s not only good at higher levels, but also decreases your risk of major health issues like heart disease?
-I have great news: This type of cholesterol really does exist.
+However, there is a type of cholesterol that’s not only good at higher levels, but also decreases your risk of major health issues like heart disease.
 It’s called HDL cholesterol, and it’s our “good” cholesterol.

 Let’s get started on improving those HDL cholesterol numbers because positive change can literally start today!